 At the top of the stairs was a typical raised ranch iron railing.
 I hated it.
-I felt cold, uninviting and not to mention that people walking up the stairs had a great view of any dust or floating cat hair.
+I felt cold, uninviting, also felt unsafe with a new baby and not to mention that people walking up the stairs had a great view of any dust or or dirt that might be on the floor.

-I had no plans or how-to’s that I could find, so my figure-outer, figured it out.
+I had no plans or how-to’s that I could find, so along with my parents we figured it out.

 After we removed the railing the main concern was how we were going to make sure it was sturdy.